Updated: Oct 23

 Market Capitalisation of US ETFs

-The most recent attempt by the famed Winklevoss twins to get their bitcoin ETF approved with the SEC again ended in rejection, much to the disappointment of investors seeking to capitalise on the easy access such a vehicle would provide.
+Since the very application in 2013, there have been numerous high-profile failed bids to launch a bitcoin ETF.
+In 2018 for example, the famed Winklevoss twins' bid to get their bitcoin ETF approved with the SEC again ended in rejection, much to the disappointment of investors seeking to capitalise on the easy access such a vehicle would provide.
 Although many in the crypto space implied there was an ideological element to the ruling, the real reasons behind the failed bid centred on concerns around custodial security and the mechanism by which physical contracts are to be settled.

-Despite this setback, the Winkelvoss ETF is just one example of many of a growing number of financial instruments being pitched to channel capital into cryptocurrency markets which include a crypto-based mutual fund in Canada, and a bitcoin ETF approval at the SEC from VanEck aimed specifically at institutional investors.
+Another example is the withdrawal of the VanEck/SolidX Bitcoin ETF by Chicago Board Options Exchange aimed specifically at institutional investors after numerous delays.
+The most recent denial of a proposal by the SEC came in February 2020.
+Originally submitted in January 2019 by asset manager Wilshire Phoenix, the proposal went through six changes before its summary rejection was received.
+Despite these setbacks, a growing number of financial data instruments are being pitched to channel capital inflows into the cryptocurrency markets.
 Major players in mainstream finance are also getting in on the action, with Bloomberg teaming up with Galaxy Digital to create a benchmark index for cryptocurrencies earlier this year, and Citibank is exploring a Digital asset Receipt’ mechansism of cryptocurrencies.

 At the same time, other, highly innovative, tech-driven solutions to lowering the barriers of investment into the crypto sphere are being developed.
 One such project is Infinite Alpha, an AI-driven crypto-asset trading ecosystem, which seeks to provide professional investors with an all-in-one solution, offering trading and institutional custody in both crypto-assets in integration with traditional portfolios and investment options.
 These examples are all clear indications of a single overarching goal: to make institutional investing in cryptocurrencies part of the mainstream in the near future.